12 Important Fintech Trends (2021-2024)

 Netherlands-based Adyen, who handles all of Ebay's transactions, is one of the biggest Stripe competitors at the moment.

 Another newcomer to the payment processing battle royale is Flutterwave.

-Started in Africa, but now based in San Fransisco, fintech startup Flutterwave recently raised a $35M Series B round.
+Started in Africa, but now based in San Fransisco, fintech startup Flutterwave has raised $234 million to date.

 However, Stripe has clearly inspired several entrepreneurs that are willing to jump through those hoops in order to launch their own payment processing startups.

 The fintech software space is currently split into several different platforms, with each platform specializing in a specific task.